Agnieszka Radwańska: 2016: Back to no. 2 and 20th WTA title

-At the start of the summer hard-court season Radwańska pulled out of the Bank of the West Classic, due to an injured right hand.
-She caught an injury to her right hand during the marathon third set in the fourth round of the Wimbledon Championships against Cibulkova.
-"Unfortunately the right hand injury I suffered at Wimbledon is not 100 percent (fine) and my medical team has advised me to rest," said Radwańska.
+At the start of the US Open Series, Radwańska pulled out of the Bank of the West Classic due to an injured right hand.
+She caught an injury to her right hand during the marathon third set in the fourth round of the Wimbledon Championships against Cibulková.
+"Unfortunately the right hand injury I suffered at Wimbledon is not 100 percent (fine) and my medical team has advised me to rest", said Radwańska.
 She, however, was able to get back in shape before Rogers Cup in Montreal.
 At Rogers Cup, she defeated Monica Niculescu in straight sets before losing to Anastasia Pavlyuchenkova in the third round.

 In August Radwańska participated in her third Olympics at the 2016 Summer Olympics in Rio de Janeiro.
 After 55 hours of travel time to get to Rio from Montreal she lost in the first round match to Saisai Zheng.
-Partnered with the 2014 Australian Open men's doubles winner, Łukasz Kubot she also lost a tight first round mixed doubles match to the Romanian pair of Irina Camelia Begu and Horia Tecau.
+Partnered with the 2014 Australian Open men's doubles winner, Łukasz Kubot she also lost a tight first round mixed doubles match to the Romanian pair of Irina Camelia Begu and Horia Tecău.

 Next Radwańska competed at the Cincinnati Open where she battled her way past Johanna Konta to clinch the last nine games of the match to move into the quarterfinals.
 She lost to last year's Cincinnati runner-up Simona Halep.
 Following Cincinnati Radwańska was awarded a wild card entry into the Connecticut Open in New Haven.
 It was her fourth event in five weeks.
-Top-seeded Radwańska defeated Jelena Ostapenko, Kirsten Flipkens and two-time defending champion Petra Kvitová to move into the final.
+Top-seeded Radwańska defeated Jeļena Ostapenko, Kirsten Flipkens and two-time defending champion Petra Kvitová to move into the final.
 In the final, she beat Elina Svitolina in straight sets to win her first ever Connecticut Open title and the 19th title of her career.
 Additionally, with her win in New Haven she earned enough points to clinch 1st place in the U.S. Open Series bonus challenge and a chance for up to an extra $1 million, depending on her finish in New York.
 Seeded fourth at the US Open Radwańska defeated Jessica Pegula, Naomi Broady and Caroline Garcia, all in straight sets to make it to the second week of the tournament.
 She lost to 18-year-old Ana Konjuh in the fourth round.